This letter was submitted by a parent who wishes to remain anonymous:

 1. Your comment suggested that weight gain is cause for concern

-My daughter is right in the middle of the two years of puberty, and her body is making its transition into that of a woman.
+My daughter is right in the middle of the multi-year process of puberty, and her body is making its transition into that of a woman.
 There is no need to pathologize her body’s development during a stage that is known for weight fluctuations, especially since we know how vulnerable young girls are

 2. You suggested that a higher BMI is cause for concern

 You mentioned that my daughter’s BMI has increased since you last saw her.
 The BMI scale was developed 200 years ago by a mathematician who explicitly stated that it could not and should not be used to indicate individual health.
 BMI pays no attention to body composition, which is why athletes have high BMIs.
+It is also racist and sexist.
 The healthcare system has grabbed onto BMI as a way to categorize individual weight and link it to health status.
 This is complete nonsense.
 BMI is not, and has never been a meaningful way to measure individual health (NPR).

-3. Telling a child to “watch” their weight is unhelpful at best, harmful at worst.
+3. Telling a child to “watch” their weight is unhelpful at best, and harmful at worst.

 You may think that your comments during our appointment were not directly recommending dieting or weight loss, but there is simply no other way for my daughter and me to interpret them given the diet culture in which we live.
 Even if they were meant helpfully, your words do not exist in a vacuum, they were not benign, and they had a negative impact on my child.